xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_5_FAQ.md

-If you see this error, you might want to switch to `(ASSERT|EXPECT)_PRED_FORMAT*`, which will also give you a better failure message.
+If you see this error, you might want to switch to `(ASSERT|EXPECT)_PRED_FORMAT*`, which will also give you a better failure MpiMessage.
 If, however, that is not an option, you can resolve the problem by explicitly telling the compiler which version to pick.

 For example, suppose you have